“Painting is very easy when you don’t know how, but very difficult when you do”

 There are literally thousands of choices of different colours.
 Paint manufacturers have the urge to constantly produce a new variety or shade of pigment.

 To tell you that this is the ‘magic bullet’, the wonder colour that will solve all your painting problems.

 However, when we combine the principles from classical painting with the new modern materials of acrylic painting to create a method of painting that is both simple for the beginner to create pleasing results and broad enough for more practised artists to continue their study.

 3 simple steps to begin:

 Step 1.
 Apply a coloured ground.

-This will help to give you a unified tone to work onto and give you a nice under glow of colour for this particular painting.
+This will help give you a unified tone to work on and give you a nice under glow of colour for this particular painting.
 See: How to apply a yellow ochre-coloured ground.